-Subsection (a) states that HCAI may reduce data fees on specific data applications if HCAI determines there is good cause to do so.
-This subsection notes that this regulation is only about fee reductions for specific data applications at issue, and that it is not establishing blanket reductions.
-HCAI is still determining its fee schedule for HPD data release, and the fee schedule may have different rates for different types of applicants or data uses.
+Subsection (a) states that HCAI may reduce data pricesfees on specific data applications if HCAI determines there is good cause to do so.
+This subsection notes that this regulation is only about pricefee reductions for specific data applications at issue, and that it is not establishing blanket reductions.
+HCAI is still determining its feeprice schedule for HPD data release, and the pricefee schedule may have different rates for different types of applicants or data uses.
 This regulation is not for categorical reductions, but the process to evaluate individual applications.

-Subsection (a)(1) and (a)(2) give examples of "good cause" for fee reduction.
+Subsection (a)(1) and (a)(2) give examples of "good cause" for pricefee reduction.
 Subsection (a)(1) notes that financial hardship of the applicant may be good cause for reduction.
 HCAI does not want to prevent an applicant from using HPD data because of a lack of financial resources.
 Subsection (a)(2) notes that a reduction may be made to encourage the use of HPD data in high priority areas or which could lead to innovations.
-This example is to cover situations in which a fee for HPD data may cause an applicant to abandon a project which HCAI determines to be important or particularly worthwhile because of its public benefit.
+This example is to cover situations in which a pricefee for HPD data may cause an applicant to abandon a project which HCAI determines to be important or particularly worthwhile because of its public benefit.

-Subsection (b) sets the process for an applicant to request a fee reduction.
-It requires the applicant to submit a written request for a fee reduction with their application and to include a justification for a reduction with supporting documentation.
-HCAI needs this at the very beginning to assess whether an application fee reduction is warranted and needs this information to make the determination whether to grant a fee reduction or not.
+Subsection (b) sets the process for an applicant to request a pricefee reduction.
+It requires the applicant to submit a written request for a pricefee reduction with their application and to include a justification for a reduction with supporting documentation.
+HCAI needs this at the very beginning to assess whether an application pricefee reduction whether to grant a pricefee reduction or not.